-- It is necessary to quickly roll out vaccines. - Maintaining accommodative fiscal and monetary policies is important to sustain recovery. - It is necessary to invest in key sectors that create jobs while paving the way for building an inclusive and resilient economy. - In developing countries, job recovery can be financed by enhancing domestic fiscal support and address gaps in external resources (stagnant ODA, declining FDI, uncertain remittances flows, volatile capital inflows and a looming debt crisis). - Stepping up international cooperation for emergency response, job recovery, and inclusive and sustainable growth is critical.
+- Maintaining accommodative fiscal and monetary policies is important to sustain recovery. - It is necessary to invest in key sectors that create jobs while paving the way for building an inclusive and resilient economy. - Women bore the brunt of the economic impact of the COVID-19 pandemic because they account for a higher share of economic sectors that have been disproportionately affected by COVID-19 lockdown

+- measures (informal employment, healthcare, hospitality, food/beverages, tourism, public services, cross-border trade, paid domestic work, childcare centers, etc.).
+So, support for workers in these sectors should be prioritized in economic responses and recovery efforts. - In developing countries, job recovery can be financed by enhancing domestic fiscal support and addressing gaps in external resources (stagnant ODA, declining FDI, uncertain remittances flows, volatile capital inflows and a looming debt crisis). - Stepping up international cooperation for emergency response, job recovery, and inclusive and sustainable growth is critical.